CRC - MEP © Copyright 2013 Jim Wei, All Rights Reserved

 |Note: 'Q' standards for the notified quantities.|

 Table 3.
-Eco-toxicological testing data (based on the specific tonnage band):
+Eco-toxicological testing data (revised and implemented on 15 Oct 2017):

 |Minimum data requirements||Band 1|